devkodama/PACS-Assistant/README.md

 ## Window management

-PACS Assistant can remember your window layout and restore windows to the same positions when PACS starts up.
+PACS Assistant can remember your window layout and restore windows to the same positions when PACS starts up. [nb current version is slightly buggy, EI desktop doesn't always restore.]

 PACS Assistant can automatically dismiss selected popup messages, such as the PowerScribe, EI, or Epic confirmation messages.